-Figure 10.
-The percentage of decrease in swelling pressure against the percentage of lime
+Figure 10: The percentage of decrease in swelling pressure against percentage of lime.

-By adding crushed glass wastes to the expansive soil, the swelling pressure was reduced from $3.92 \text{ kg/cm}^2$ to $2 \text{ kg/cm}^2$ by increasing the percentage of addition.
-We can attribute the decrease in the swelling pressure of the expansive soil to which the crushed glass wastes were added to a decrease in the thickness of the expansive soil due to the interaction between crushed glass wastes and expansive soil.
+By adding of crushed glass wastes to the expansive soil, the swelling pressure was reduced from 3.92 to $2(kg/cm^2)$ by increasing the percentage of addition.
+We can attribute the decrease in the swelling pressure of the soil to which the crushed glass wastes was added to decrease in the thickness of the swelling soil due to the interaction between crushed glass wastes and soil.